Let's discuss

 “The Swiss abroad should not have the right to vote – if only because they are difficult to reach with information or campaigns.”external link

-The grounds for his tweet was an article by swissinfo.chexternal link about how the Swiss abroad had voted on Sunday on three issues, including a controversial reform of corporate tax law and easing citizenship requirements for the grandchildren of immigrants.
+The grounds for his tweet was an article by swissinfo.ch about how the Swiss abroad had voted on Sunday on three issues, including a controversial reform of corporate tax law and easing citizenship requirements for the grandchildren of immigrants.

 Not everyone was in agreement with Kuster’s position.
 Below is an extract from the discussion: